Amund-Fremming/Ornit.Development/Tasklist.md

 # Tasklist

-## TODO

-### BE
+## BE

-- Autmapper bug!!
+- Generate return types for api methods
+- Add path and name options for the builder
 - Change base classes to use HttpContext
-- Setup Cloudflare R2 from dashboard
-- Test ImageProcessorClient
-- ImageProcessorClient README

-- Auto generation of ts types for frontend
-- Auto generation of api routes for frontend
-- Auto generation of fetching data for frontend
+- Image handling: r2 docs, test client

-### FE
+## FE

 - Auth provider with refresh token functionality and integration (Needs testing)

-#### Maybe

-- Pagination ??
-- Auth0 google and facebook login
-- Use Validator.ThrowIfNull to catch errors early ??
+- inverted flag rather than a bool sendt in